rook/rook/Documentation/ceph-csi-drivers.md

 ## Liveness Sidecar

-All CSI pods are deployed with a sidecar container that provides a prometheus metric for tracking if the CSI plugin is alive and runnning.
+All CSI pods are deployed with a sidecar container that provides a prometheus metric for tracking if the CSI plugin is alive and running.
-These metrics are meant to be collected by prometheus but can be acceses through a GET request to a specific node ip. for example `curl -X get http://[pod ip]:[liveness-port][liveness-path]  2>/dev/null | grep csi` the expected output should be
+These metrics are meant to be collected by prometheus but can be accesses through a GET request to a specific node ip. for example `curl -X get http://[pod ip]:[liveness-port][liveness-path]  2>/dev/null | grep csi` the expected output should be